Snipa22/xmr-node-proxy/README.md

 * [MoneroOcean.stream](https://moneroocean.stream)
 * [SECUmine.net](https://secumine.net)
 * [Chinaenter.cn](http://xmr.chinaenter.cn)
-If you'd like to have your pool added, please make a pull request here, or contact Snipa on IRC!
+If you'd like to have your pool added, please make a pull request here, or contact Venthos at ITNSpool.net's Discord!